President - Kirsty Rawlings

 She is passionate about advancing the professions of Exercise Scientists, Sport Scientists and Exercise Physiologists, and ensuring that graduates are equipped to operate within these sectors effectively.

-Vice President - Prof. Steve Selig
+Director - Prof. Steve Selig

 Professor Steve Selig is the retired Chair in Clinical Exercise Science at Deakin University, was an academic in cardiovascular exercise physiology for 32 years, and is an Honorary Research Fellow in the Department of Cardiology, The University of Melbourne.
 Since 2005, he has served as Director on the National Board of Exercise & Sport Science Australia (ESSA), and during most of that time he chaired two peak national advisory groups for ESSA.
 In addition, Steve twice led national initiatives to review and restructure the ESSA Professional Standards for Accredited Exercise Physiologists (AEP).
 The professional standards covered by the work of Steve and his colleagues span the period 2008-2021.
 You could say that ESSA is one of Steve’s hobbies in retirement, along with keeping fit!